Coroutines¶

 This can be seen when breaking the above function up into a BookLookupController

-.
-Let's start by creating the BookRepository
+and a BookRepository.
+Let's start by creating the BookRepository which consumes

 our async database API: